 Safely ignore files not needed in your repository

-The .dvignore
+.dvignore

 file is used by Diversion to specify files and directories that should be ignored when tracking changes.
 This helps keep the repository clean by excluding unnecessary or automatically generated files, such as build artifacts, temporary files, and cached data.

-Using a .dvignore
+.dvignore

 file ensures that only relevant files are committed to the repository.
 This helps:

-The .dvignore
+.dvignore

 file consists of patterns defining which files or directories to exclude.
 It typically follows these rules: